 Radiological Emergency Preparedness (REP) Program

-There are four nuclear power plants that operate in or on the borders of Iowa.
+There are three nuclear power plants that operate within or close to Iowa’s borders.
 These plants are required by the U.S. Nuclear Regulatory Commission to support local and state preparedness activity and are required to hold full-scale exercises that involve state agencies every other year.
 The plants cover state costs to support these activities.

-Iowa's only nuclear power station is the NextEra Energy-Duane Arnold Energy Center at Palo.
-Bordering plants include the Quad Cities Nuclear Station near Cordova, Ill., the Fort Calhoun Nuclear Power Station near Fort Calhoun, Neb., and the Cooper Nuclear Station near Brownsville, Neb.
+Iowa’s only nuclear power station is the NextEra Energy-Duane Arnold Energy Center at Palo.
+Bordering plants include the Quad Cities Nuclear Station near Cordova, Ill., and the Cooper Nuclear Station near Brownsville, Neb.
 See map.